ankurgajurel/youtube-chat/README.md

 I started by first writing the code to get the Youtube API key and search for videos based on the user's query.
 I directly tried creating my own API wrapper but it was really messy and hard to maintain so I decided to use the Google API's Python client.

 I then wrote the code to get the user's query and return the top 5 videos based on the query.
 I then used Gemini's LLM API to generate responses for the chatbot.
 Finally, I used Python's Typer library to create a CLI for the chatbot.

+I tried to implement function calling but Gemini's LLM API was really hard to work with and it used to give the same function call response for any kind of question.
+There was also a way to use Python's client library for function calling but I didn't have enough time for it.